Facility helps Soldiers maintain readiness no matter what, no matter when

 |0

-This work, Facility helps Soldiers maintain readiness no matter what, no matter when [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Facility helps Soldiers maintain readiness no matter what, no matter when, by Molly Cooke, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT